johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.2 Four Fundamentals of Flight.md

 4. [[Overbanking Tendency]] means you need to apply a bit of opposite aileron to keep the bank angle constant.
 5. Back-pressure results in load factor > 1.0, and increased stall speed

-**Discussion**
-- What is the difference between 'slip' and 'skid'?
-Which is more dangerous?

 **In Practice**
 1. Check for traffic (high wing plane - lift wing slightly before banking)
 2. Roll into turn while adding rudder, and pulling back lightly on the controls